 Classes operate at the Airway Heights Correction Center.
-A grant from the Washington State Board for Community and Technical Colleges (SBCTC) enables the college to provide educational services for the Washington State Department of Corrections.
-The classes offered at Airway Heights Correction Center include: Adult Basic Education (ABE), High School equivalency certificate, upholstery, interactive media, I-BEST/ Aerospace Composites, Basic Bookkeeping, life skills computing, stress and anger management, and jobseeking skills.
+A grant from the Washington State Board for Community and Technical Colleges (SBCTC) enables the college to provide educational services for the Washington State Department of

+Corrections.
+The classes offered at Airway Heights Correction Center include Adult Basic Education (ABE) and Vocational/Technical Education programs to include Upholstery, CAD Drafting and Design, Aerospace Composites/CNC Machining, and Business Management Technology.